rafamessias/flight-surety-dapp/README.md

-# New Dapp scaffolding
+# Flight Surety Dapp

-This is a simple scaffolding.
+This Dapp is part of my journey to build a very solid Blockchain development skill

 ### Tech used